Do Cushioned Running Shoes Prevent Injury?

 Of course running-related injuries depend on several factors, but cushioned running shoes need to be considered as one of them because, as it stands, there are too many negative aspects to cushioned running shoes than positive, AND these shoes just don’t provide the impact protection they are marketed for.

-This is why barefoot and minimalist running keeps getting attention because aside from enabling you to build up the foot strength that gives you sturdier landings, it actually does a better job at protecting you from high impacts through activating reflexes and mechanical outputs, such as forefoot striking, reduced over-striding and les ground-contact, that significantly reduce mechanical strain, compressive loading and bones stress.
+This is why barefoot and minimalist running keeps getting attention because aside from enabling you to build up the foot strength that gives you sturdier landings, it actually does a better job at protecting you from high impacts through activating reflexes and mechanical outputs, such as forefoot striking, reduced over-striding and less ground-contact, that significantly reduce mechanical strain, compressive loading and bones stress.

 This is also why it’s incredibly necessary to use barefoot running to your own advancements in helping you run safer in shoes because the more you run barefoot, the more the brain gets better at directing movements for low impact!